Docker

 /home/node:export OPENCLAW_HOME_VOLUME="openclaw_home" - Bake system deps:

-export OPENCLAW_DOCKER_APT_PACKAGES="git curl jq" - Install Playwright browsers:
+export OPENCLAW_IMAGE_APT_PACKAGES="git curl jq" - Bake Python deps:

 OpenAI Codex OAuth (headless Docker)